asafdav2/questions_blog/source/_posts/2014-12-02-log-every-second.markdown

 categories: [Javascript]
 ---

-**Question**: Please write a program which will log an increasing integer, once every second.
+**Question**: Please write a program which will log the sequence 1, 2, 3... , one number every second.

 ---